 What is Cross-Origin Resource Sharing (CORS)

 Cross-Origin Resource Sharing (CORS) is a technique used by web browsers to allow elements from one website to be loaded into another without intruding on the privacy of the second.
-This behaviour can be useful for two main reasons - loading scripts from other websites into your own and integrating third-party features into your site without exposing your user's personal data.
+This behaviour can be useful for two reasons - loading scripts from other websites into your own and integrating third-party features into your site without exposing your user's personal data.
 However, if a website's CORS policy is improperly implemented, it also raises the possibility of cross-domain attacks.

 How to Implement Cross-Origin Resource Sharing (CORS) in Your Website

-When enabling CORS on your web server, it's important to create a custom headers file that contains information regarding the resource requests and responses you want to handle as cross-origin requests.
-This includes the Access-Control-Allow-Origin header which should contain the list of domains or ports from which cross-domain requests should be allowed.
-It is important to note that any wildcard (*) entries here will allow access from any domain, so make sure to use either specific domains or narrow wildcards with caution.
-Additionally, the Access-Control-Allow-Methods header should be set to specify what types of media can be requested (i.e., GETs and POSTs).
+header, which should contain the list of domains or ports from which cross-domain requests should be allowed.
+It is important to note that any wildcard (*) entries here will allow access from any domain, so use specific domains or narrow wildcards cautiously.
+The Access-Control-Allow-Methods

-For a successful cross-origin request between two domains, the browser must specify which headers are allowed in the preflight request.
-This is done by setting the Access-Control-Request-Headers header to a comma-separated list of header names which will be acceptable in the planned request.
-If you need certain behaviour from specific domains or URLs, it is important to allow them explicitly using this header instead of using general wildcards in Access-Control-Allow-Origin or Access-Control-Allow Methods.
-Doing so allows you to have more control over what resources can be accessed from which sources.
+header to a comma-separated list of header names acceptable in the planned request.
+If you need certain behaviour from specific domains or URLs, it is important to allow them explicitly using this header instead of general wildcards in Access-Control-Allow-Origin or Access-Control-Allow Methods.
+Doing so gives you more control over what resources can be accessed from which sources.

 Configure your Web Server (Apache/IIS) Correctly